 - Recommendations for future research

-The R&D team at Mobile Innovation Lab used our study results to inform their future exploration and product strategy.
-Due to the NDA (non-disclosure agreement), I will only include our method and approach.
-Specific findings and recommendations are excluded.
+The R&D team at Mobile Innovation Lab used our study results to inform future research and product strategy.
+Due to non-disclosure agreement (NDA), I will only include our method and approach.
+Detailed findings and recommendations are excluded.

 Project Team & Links